What's the forecast for the 2017 hurricane season?

-Included in the 2016 outlook is Hurricane Alex, a pre-season storm that formed over the far eastern Atlantic in January.
+These numbers include Tropical Storm Arlene, a rare pre-season storm that formed over the eastern Atlantic in April.

 For hurricanes to form, several ingredients are necessary.
 These include warm water temperatures at precisely 80 degrees or higher, the proper height of atmospheric moisture levels, and a rain storm developing nearby.